agama-project/agama-project.github.io/docs/user/guides/patching_agama_live.md

 ### Adding or updating kernel modules

 The `modules` directory of your Driver Update Disk might contain a set of kernel modules.
-Agama will copy them to the live image.
-If a `module.order` file is found, Agama will unload the modules listed in that file (in the given order) and it will make sure they are loaded later by systemd.
+Agama will copy them to the live image (under the `updates` directory of the kernel modules path), unloading the old version of the replaced modules if needed.

+If you want to make sure that a module is unloaded (e.g., because it is a dependency of an updated module) or loaded, you can add its name to the `module.order` file.
+Agama will unload those modules in reverse order and it will make sure that systemd loads them when booting the live system.

 ## Running scripts